 Abuse and Drug Use

 Sexual abuse and drugs and alcohol have a very complicated, intertwined relationship.
 They have much in common – sexual violence and addiction can happen to anybody and cross all racial, socioeconomic and cultural boundaries.
 Substance abuse and sexual assault also carry what most would agree is an unjust social stigma.
 In some instances, sexual assault is contributing factor in an individual’s drug addiction or alcoholism.
 At the same time, substance abuse can be part of a group of behaviors that makes an individual more likely to be a victim of sexual abuse.

-Overcoming the Trauma of Sexual Abuse
+When the Sexual Abuse Comes First

 How to Overcome Sexual Abuse Trauma

-You may not wish to report the crime to authorities, especially if the perpetrator is a loved one.
-As an adult over 18 years old, that is your choice to make; however, many women find reporting the crime to be soothing for their recovery and a way for them to retake control of their life.
-Reporting a sexual abuse crime can help prevent others from being harmed, even if the assault occurred long ago and the legal statute of limitations is over.
-Reporting the sexual abuse may bring other victims forward and help them to seek treatment and find a path to recovery.
+The first step in healing is finding safety with a trusted and nonjudgmental family member, friend or therapist and telling them what happened.
+You can choose not to report the crime to the authorities; however, many people find reporting it to be beneficial for their recovery and a way for them to retake control of their life.
+Reporting a sexual abuse crime can help prevent others from being harmed, even if the assault occurred long ago, and may also bring other victims forward and help them to seek treatment and find a path to recovery.